The-AI-Alliance/community/events/awesome-ai-conferences.md

-# Awesome (in-person) AI Conferences & CFP List
+# Awesome AI Conferences & CFP List (in-person)

-I propose this GitHub repository to list all AI events (conferences, not meetups, etc.)
+A list of AI Conferences around the world.

 Want to contribute?
 By contributing to this repo, you not only help AI engineersm & researchers, but you also help conference organizers avoid conflicting dates.